beginning of content

 Headspace provides mental health assistance for individuals aged 12 to 25 and provides fact sheets specific to young people.

-The Australia Government offers resources and contacts for members of the Australian Defence Force (ADF), veterans or their families to access support.
+The Australian Government offers resources and wellbeing support for members of the Australian Defence Force (ADF), veterans or their families.
+You can also call their support line on 1800 624 608.

 You can find information about trauma in plain English and in languages other than English at Blue Knot.